conanwu777/push_swap/README.md

 * The goal of the project is to sort, using two stacks and a list of instructions (see below), in minimal number of steps possible, a list of integers in ascending order

 * This project broke down into two programs: a checker program and a push\_swap program
-	* Checker takes a series of numbers as arguments, creates stack A, and then reads from stdin for any of the given operations.
-After reading is done (CRTL-D), it states whether stack A has been sorted.
+	* Checker takes a file containing a list of instructions (potentially produced by push_swap) and a series of numbers, run the instructions on the list (animated onscreen) and prints out wheather the list is sorted and the number of instructions it took.
-	* Push\_Swap again takes a series of numbers as arguments, creates stacks, and then output the list operations which sorts the stack.
+	* Push\_Swap takes a series of numbers as arguments, creates stacks, and then output the list operations which sorts the stack.

 ## Instruction set
 For the following instructions, if the instruction is not possible, the part of it that can't be executed won't.